Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Causal Time Series Models with Confounding

-In section \cref{sec:iv-civ-var}, we also consider marginalized graphs, which are acylic directed mixed graphs (ADMGs), containing both directed ($\rightarrow$) and bidirected ($\leftrightarrow$) edges.
+In \cref{sec:iv-civ-var}, we also consider marginalized graphs, which are acylic directed mixed graphs (ADMGs), containing both directed ($\rightarrow$) and bidirected ($\leftrightarrow$) edges.
 If we define $v$ to be a collider on a path whenever two surrounding edges have arrowheads at $v$ (e.g. $u_1\leftrightarrow v \leftarrow u_2$), and define descendants only with respect to directed edges, $d$-separation also extends to ADMGs.
 See \citet{richardson2003markov} for details.

-\subsubsection{Markov Properties of VAR processes}
+\subsubsection{Markov Properties of VAR\texorpdfstring{{($p$)}}{} processes}

-The representation described above satisfies several Markov properties, which enables us to read off conditional independences from the full time graph.
-This will be an important tool in our theory, because it enables the use of graphical models to develop IV methodology in time series.
-These results do not formally follow from standard results in for example \citet{lauritzen1996graphical}, as the full time graphs are infinite, but will be used in many of the proofs. \begin{restatable}{theorem}{GMP} Consider a time series $S$ generated according to \cref{assump:varp}, and finite disjoint collections $A, B, C$.
-If $A$ and $C$ are $d$-separated given $B$ in $\Gfull$ then $A \indep C | B$. \end{restatable} The proof of \cref{thm:gmp} and all other proofs in this paper are provided in~\cref{sec:all_proofs}.
+The representation described above satisfies a Markov property, which enables us to read off conditional independences from the full time graph.
+This will be an important tool in our theory (and will be used in many of the proofs), because it enables the use of graphical models to develop IV methodology in time series. { Markov properties of time series have been discussed before \citep[e.g.,][]{dahlhaus2003, EichlerPTRF} but to the best of our knowledge, the statement of Theorem~\ref{thm:gmp} has not been proved before, so we add a proof in this paper.
+For example, some of the results in the above works consider finite graphs while the statement of Theorem~\ref{thm:gmp} is about graphs with infinitely many nodes.
+For this reason, the result does not formally follow from standard results in, for example, \citet{lauritzen1996graphical}, either. \begin{restatable}{theorem}{GMP} Consider $p \in \N$, a (weakly) stationary time series $S$ satisfying \cref{assump:varp-woutGaussian} for that $p$, and consider disjoint, finite sets $A, B, C$ of nodes in the full time graph $\Gfull$.
+If $A$ and $C$ are $d$-separated given $B$ in $\Gfull$, then $A \indep C | B$. \end{restatable} The proof of \cref{thm:gmp} is inspired by \citet[][Sec.\ 6]{lauritzen1990independence}.
+As all other proofs in this paper, it can be found in~\cref{sec:all_proofs}. }